Japan: 12th International Arbitration & Corporate Crime Forum

 Partner, Anderson Mori & Tomotsune

 Mr. Aoi Inoue is a partner and the Head of the International Arbitration practice at Anderson Mori & Tomotsune.
 He specializes in international arbitration and litigation.
 He represents clients in a wide range of business disputes, including joint venture, distributorship, construction and infrastructure projects, licensing, franchising, complex financial products, labor & employment and product liability.
 He has acted as counsel in a number of international arbitrations under various rules including the ICC, SIAC, HKIAC, AAA-ICDR, JCAA, CIETAC, VIAC and UNCITRAL.
 He also serves as arbitrator and has been appointed to the panel of arbitrators of the JCAA, KCAB INTERNATIONAL and Japan Sports Arbitration Agency (JSAA).
 He has been recognized as a leading arbitration lawyer in Lexology Index Thought Leaders: Arbitration, Chambers and Partners, The Legal 500: Asia Pacific, Best Lawyers and Benchmark Litigation Asia-Pacific.
+He currently serves as a managing director of the Japan Association of Arbitrators (JAA).
+He is a member of the International Advisory Board of the Vienna International Arbitral Centre (VIAC).
 Mr. Inoue also acts for overseas clients seeking to expand into Japan through international franchising.
 His support includes structuring, negotiating and drafting relevant documents such as international direct franchise agreements, international master franchise agreements and joint venture agreements.
 He also assists Japanese clients seeking to expand into foreign countries through international franchising.
 Mr. Inoue has been nominated for inclusion in the list of recognized franchise lawyers of Lexology Index: Franchise.

 Biography